ViniUme/Blog-Desafio-1/README.md

 <img src="https://user-images.githubusercontent.com/66230638/151236625-a0711ccd-2105-4148-bf2a-473794d5611d.PNG">

 ### About
 This project is a challange of <a href="https://discord.com/invite/QevDJqCzaY">Codelândia's</a> discord server.
 There are many challenges of Front-End.
-The challenge is to make a blog like a layout avaliable on server, leaving responsive and creating posts and animations.
+The challenge is to make a blog like a layout avaliable on server, leaving responsive, creating posts and animations.

 <br>